postgresqlfr/afup-code-of-conduct/en/code-of-conduct.md

 Our anti-harassment policy can be found at: http://afup.org/code-of-conduct

-## Emergency Contacts during events
+## PHP Tour Luxembourg Emergency Contacts
-* AFUP will publish phone number and email when the event will start !
+* Phone number and email address for emergency contact will be published just prior to the beginning of the event!
 * Abbey of Neumünster Cultural Exchange Center (CCRN):	+352 / 26 20 52 – 1
 * Police Grand-Ducale: 113
 * Women in Distress: 0808 802 9999
 * Medical emergency: 112
 * Taxis: + 352 621 693 014

-## Contact
-Before the event, for any question about the code of conduct please send an email to contact@afup.org.

 ## The Longer Version